JuliaParallel/juliaparallel.github.io/resources/index.md

 Workshops about performance engineering, GPU programming and general use of Julia in HPC:

+### 2023

+* [GPU HPC in Julia - multi-GPU and AD](https://github.com/PTsolvers/Galileo23-MC1-GPU) master-class @ Solid Earth in the Exascale Era conference, by Ludovic Räss, Ivan Utkin.
+May 23rd, 2023.

 ### 2022

 * [Julia on A64FX @ Stony Brook University](https://github.com/giordano/julia-on-ookami/)